Amorous or Sexual Relations

-Amorous relationships between University employees and either other employees or students over whom the employee exercises supervisory or evaluative authority are generally unwise because of the power imbalance in the relationship.
-Such relationships may damage the perception of WSU's integrity as an academic institution in the eyes of the community at large, and imperil its commitment to a professional atmosphere in which individuals are judged solely by their ability and performance in the eyes of its own employees and students.
-Consensual relations may also harm the persons involved, especially the individual who holds less administrative authority (or power).
-Hence, consensual relationships entail the possibility of abuse and create concerns about conflicts of interest and the validity of consent.
+Amorous or sexual relationships between University employees and either other employees or students where there exists a power imbalance in the relationship damages the perception of WSU's integrity as an academic institution in the eyes of the community at large, and imperil its commitment to a professional atmosphere in which individuals are judged solely by their ability and performance in the eyes of its own employees and students.
+Such amorous or sexual relations may also harm the persons involved, especially the individual who holds less administrative authority (or power).
+Hence, such amorous or sexual relationships entail the possibility of abuse and create concerns about conflicts of interest and the validity of consent.

 A. Relationships of Concern

 The University views amorous or sexual relationships between those in a position of authority or influence and an individual in a subordinate position, as a power relationship that undermines and/or eliminates the ability of the subordinate to provide consent to engage in a welcome amorous or sexual relationship.
 Such relationships constitutes a serious conflict of interest that is prohibited unless resolved in accordance with this policy.
 Unresolved conflicts as described herein are a violation of this policy.
 They also violate PPM 9-5 when they involve relationships between students and faculty.

 Examples of such relationships are where faculty or staff employees are in a teaching, evaluating, supervising, coaching, tutoring, or advising role over other employees or students as part of a school program or in an employment situation.

 In addition, a faculty member may be considered to be in a position of authority or influence over a student when the faculty member is in a position to influence a student's academic or professional success, such as when assigning grades, evaluating clinical performance, serving on a student's graduate committee, or awarding scholarships.